This article was updated 5/13/22

 Let your baby use your breast for comfort instead of a pacifier or bottle.
 With time, they will start sucking a fair amount of breast milk.

 Squeeze a few drops of breast milk onto your nipple first, then offer the breast to your baby.
-The smell and taste of the milk will encourage them to suck with expectation.
+The smell and taste of the milk will encourage them to suck.

 In case your baby doesn’t take to your breasts: